Kaylaf16/FoodMood/README.md

 # FoodMood

 FoodMood is a full stack node js application that allows users to enter their mood in and a list of restaurants is generated that suggests both healthy and unhealthy choices.
 The list differs depending on your mood!
+The application uses IBM Watson natural language analytics to determine your mood, this is then used to query food.
+This application encourages healthy eating when people are feeling down!

 ## Getting Started